-Most couples counselors recommend that couples seek counseling as soon as discontent enters the relationship.
+Most couples counselors recommend that couples seek counselling as soon as discontent enters the relationship.
 Therapy need not be considered only when an issue becomes a crisis.
 In many relationships, couples turn to therapy only when issues persist for an average of six years.
 This delay can make it more difficult to repair or resolve problems.

-People who are engaged to be married might also choose to seek premarital counseling.
+People who are engaged to be married might also choose to seek premarital counselling.
 This can help couples explore areas of conflict or concern that may cause difficulty or dissatisfaction in their marriage.
 Therapy allows couples to discuss differences in opinions, personal values, and their expectations.
-Premarital counseling can help uncover more deep-rooted or underlying issues than a couple was expected to discuss.
+Premarital counselling can help uncover more deep-rooted or underlying issues than a couple was expected to discuss.
 This can be beneficial as it allows couples to evaluate whether they are truly compatible before getting married.

 There are many advantages to engaging in couples therapy.
 However, not all conflicts can be improved with therapy.
 For example, in domestic abuse cases where violence is causing one partner to fear the other, couples therapy may not be effective.
 In these cases, one partner’s life and safety may be jeopardized if they remain in a relationship with an abusive partner.
 Victims of intimate partner abuse are encouraged to make a police report or seek a local crisis center in the event of an emergency.

 Studies indicate couples therapy can have a marked positive impact on relationships.
 Research evaluating changes in marital satisfaction after therapy shows approximately 48% of couples reaching improvement or full recovery in relationship satisfaction after 5 years.
 Approximately 38% of couples experienced relationship deterioration, and 14% remained unchanged over the same period.